NSW schools: mandatory from Term 1, 2027

 What 25 years of Australian research has shown

 Friendly Schools is one of the most extensively researched school wellbeing programs in the world.
-Six numbers schools quote when making the case to their boards.
+Six numbers schools quote when making the case to their boards for implementing a highly researched whole-school approach to wellbeing and bullying prevention.

 1 in 4